Synchronized Planarity with Applications to Constrained Planarity Problems: The Problem

-\item If $\rho$ matches $u$ with $v$, it connects the two poles of the bond $\mu$, as shown in \Cref{fig:simplify-toroidal}.
-The pipe requires both $u$ and $v$ to have the same degree and as $u$ has a trivial embedding tree, $v$ also has a trivial embedding tree.
+\item If $\rho$ matches $u$ with $v$, it connects the two poles of the bond $\mu$ (\Cref{fig:simplify-toroidal}).
+Note that the embedding trees of $u$ and $v$ both contain a P-node of the same degree representing $\mu$ and the pipe now requires both $u$ and $v$ to have the same degree.
+Thus, as $u$ has a trivial embedding tree, $v$ also has a trivial embedding tree.
 The rotation of the vertices is thus exclusively determined by the embedding of the bond and there are bijections $\delta_u$ and $\delta_v$ between the edges incident to $u$ and $v$, respectively, and the virtual edges within the bond.
 We now check that these bijections are compatible with the bijection $\varphi_{uv}$ given by the pipe.
 Let $\delta_{vu}=\delta_u^{-1} \circ \delta_v$ be a bijection between the edges incident to $v$ and the edges incident to $u$, and let $\pi = \varphi_{uv} \circ \delta_{vu}$ be a permutation of the edges incident to $v$.
-If all cycles of $\pi$ have the same length, $I'$ is obtained from $I$ by removing $\rho$.
-Otherwise $I'$ is a trivial no-instance, e.g., having $G'=K_5$.
+If all cycles of $\pi$ have the same length, $I'$ is obtained from $I$ by removing~$\rho$\punctuationfootnote{ If all cycles of $\pi$ have the same length, $\pi$ is \emph{order preserving} and it is $\pi(O)=O$ for any sequence $O$.
+See \cite[Lemma 2.2]{Blaesius2011} or the proof to the following \Cref{lem:simplify} in the full version for more details. }.
+Otherwise, $I$ is an invalid instance and we set $I'$ to a trivial no-instance.

 \item If $v$ is matched with a P-vertex $v' \ne u$ via pipe $\rho'=(v,v',\varphi_{vv'})$, let $u'$ be the other endpoint of~$\rho=(u,u',\varphi_{uu'})$.
 We remove $\rho$ and $\rho'$ and add the new pipe $\rho^*=(u',v',\varphi_{u'v'})$ with $\varphi_{u'v'} = \varphi_{vv'} \circ \delta_{uv} \circ \varphi_{u'u}$; see \Cref{fig:simplify-matched}. \end{compactenum}